BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 * Select folder “Mental Health”, Click on the item you added in the previous step.
 * Click on the paper clip icon.
 From the drop-down menu, please select “Attach a link to URI” to add a link to your item.
 * A dialogue box will appear, type or paste in the link : <ins>https://www.mentalhealth.gov/basics/what-is-mental-health</ins> and give a title.
-* Select OK to add the attachment to your item.
+* Press "OK" to add the attachment to your item.

 ----